 Amenities

-The rooftop pool, which is open from 11am to 7pm, and the basement spa offer a welcome break from the city’s bustle.
-It is recommended to reserve a sunbed by the pool or schedule a treatment early in the day to avoid disappointment as the pool area is small and sunbeds fill up quickly.
-I spent my time sightseeing, shopping and eating of course.
-Got back to the hotel and swam in the afternoons.
-Guests have free access to the gym, sauna, hammam, and illuminated indoor pool at the Aegeo Spa.
-I didn’t have a chance to utilize these amenities but I did test the illuminated indoor pool with my fingers and the water felt lukewarm.
-Despite receiving excellent service from the highly multilingual staff, I decided to forego the pricey massages, facials, manicures, and pedicures as I was traveling on a budget.
-But if you have the money to splurge then do book a treatment the spa has garnered great reviews.
+The rooftop pool, which is open from 11 a.m. to 7 p.m., and the basement spa offer a welcome break from the city’s bustle.
+It is recommended to reserve a sun bed by the pool or schedule a treatment early in the day to avoid disappointment, as the pool area is small and sun beds fill up quickly.
+I spent my time sightseeing, shopping, and eating, of course.
+I got back to the hotel and swam in the afternoons.
+Guests have free access to the gym, sauna, and illuminated indoor pool at the Aegeo Spa.
+I didn’t have a chance to utilise these amenities, but I did test the illuminated indoor pool with my fingers, and the water felt lukewarm.
+Despite receiving excellent service from the highly multilingual staff, I decided to forego the pricey massages, facials, manicures, and pedicures as I was travelling on a budget.
+But if you have the money to splurge, then book a treatment.
+The spa has garnered great reviews.

 The food and drinks

 The hotel offers breakfast on the roof terrace with a breathtaking view of the Acropolis.
-The breakfast spread is a delicious buffet with a variety of options such as eggs, bacon, sausages, cereals, fruit, pastries, and local Greek specialties such as charcuterie, cheese, yogurt, honey, and fresh bread.
+The breakfast spread is a delicious buffet with a variety of options such as eggs, bacon, sausages, cereals, fruit, pastries, and local Greek specialities such as charcuterie, cheese, yoghurt, honey, and fresh bread.
 Guests can also order coffee, tea, juice, or water.
-The rooftop terrace is divided into two areas, the Metropolis Roof Garden for fine dining and M Bar for cocktails.
+The rooftop terrace is divided into two areas: the Metropolis Roof Garden for fine dining and the M Bar for cocktails.
 However, the restaurant is expensive.
 The food is good but not the best ever, with the highlight being the stunning view of the Acropolis at night.
-The ground-floor Library bistro is a quiet spot for a coffee or light lunch, but for those looking for a more traditional meal, it is recommended to walk around Athens to find local cuisine.
-I shared a room and my roommate ordered room service which she said was good.
-All in all the food is good and so are the drinks.
-But no one goes to stay in a hotel to just stay in the hotel so I recommend you go try local food around Athens.
+The ground-floor library bistro is a quiet spot for a coffee or light lunch, but for those looking for a more traditional meal, it is recommended to walk around Athens to find local cuisine.
+I shared a room, and my roommate ordered room service, which she said was good.
+All in all, the food is good, and so are the drinks.
+But no one goes to stay in a hotel to just stay in the hotel, so I recommend you go try local food around Athens.

 It is family-friendly